Matthieu Aikins: Journalism career

 In 2008, Aikins traveled overland from Uzbekistan to Afghanistan, where he began his career reporting from the region.
 His half-Asian features and command of Persian allowed him to blend in as an Afghan, and Aikins began filing stories while traveling in local transportation and sleeping in roadside tea houses.

 He wrote several breakthrough articles in 2009, including "Unembedded in Afghanistan" for The Coast, which led to his second Canadian Association of Journalists prize in two years, after his first for "Adam's Fall".
-He also wrote a story for Harper's Magazine, "The Master of Spin Boldak", which exposed drug trafficking by the Afghan Border Police in the town of Spin Boldak in Kandahar, Afghanistan.
+He also wrote a story for Harper's Magazine, "The Master of Spin Boldak", about the Afghan Border Police in the town of Spin Boldak in Kandahar, Afghanistan.
 The article was later used to train U.S. military intelligence analysts on the region's history.

 In 2010, he won a Canadian National Magazine Award for his story "Last Stand in Kandahar", published in The Walrus, which led to a National Magazine Award in Canada for "Best New Creative Talent".
-His 2011 article "Our Man in Kandahar", which exposed a massacre by the Afghan Border Force commander, Brigadier General Abdul Raziq, was a finalist in the reporting category for the National Magazine Awards.
-Aikins has been an outspoken critic of human rights abuses by U.S. allies in Afghanistan.
+His 2011 article "Our Man in Kandahar", about the Afghan Border Force commander, Brigadier General Abdul Raziq, was a finalist in the reporting category for the National Magazine Awards.
 In 2012, he received a master's degree from New York University in Near East Studies.

-In 2013, he published an article called "The A-Team Killings" in Rolling Stone, which investigated allegations of war crimes against a U.S. Army Special Forces unit in Wardak Province, Afghanistan, received the 2013 George Polk Award for magazine reporting, and the 2014 Medill Medal for Courage in Journalism.
+In 2013, he published an article called "The A-Team Killings" in Rolling Stone, which investigated allegations against a U.S. Army Special Forces unit in Wardak Province, Afghanistan, received the 2013 George Polk Award for magazine reporting, and the 2014 Medill Medal for Courage in Journalism.
 His 2014 article "Whoever Saves a Life" in Matter about first responders in Syria won him a slew of awards, including the Livingston Award and the Overseas Press Club.